newrelic/nr1-container-explorer/README.md

 ## Usage

-Requires New Relic infrastructure agent to deployed on hosts that are running Docker containers.

-This Nerdpack provides a launcher that gives you a global view of all of the containers in an account, which you can easily segment and drill down by tags.
-CPU, Memory and Disk I/O is presented in a space efficient heat map:
+Container Explorer displays a global view of all of the containers in an account.

+CPU, Memory and Disk I/O is presented in a space efficient heat map.

+Clicking on a node in the heatmap displays details about that container, and jumps to its host in the entity explorer.

 ![Screenshot](./screenshots/screenshot-1.png)

 ![Screenshot](./screenshots/screenshot-2.png)

-In the entity explorer, we provide a nerdlet that will show all of the containers that are running for a selected APM application (service).
-If the infrastructure data is coming from a different account, we automatically detect that and present the container telemetry in-context.

-Click on a node in the heatmap to see details about that container, and jump to its host in the entity explorer.

 ## Open Source License

 This project is distributed under the [Apache 2 license](./LICENSE).

-## What do you need to make this work?
+## Dependencies

-New Relic Infrastructure agent deployed on any host you want to monitor.
+Requires [`New Relic Infrastructure`](https://newrelic.com/products/infrastructure) agent deployed on hosts running Docker containers.

 ## Caveats

 We generate per-container CPU etc by summarizing all processes in a given containerId.
 For example, this query will report CPU for a single container for the last minute:

 ```sql
 SELECT sum(cpuPercent) FROM ProcessSample WHERE containerId = '${containerId}'
     SINCE 1 minute ago UNTIL 30 seconds ago
 ```

 **However:** This will report an accurate value _only if the agent reports one ProcessSample_ per process every 30 seconds.
 If the agent reports once every 15 second, then we would get 2x the value for this query.
 I'm looking to add a capability to estimate the reporting rate per process per container, but note that this